Pai-Pavan/vision-based-smart-shopping-cart-robot/README.md

 - Human tracking using MediaPipe pose estimation
 - QR code recognition using Pyzbar
 - Wireless robot control via Wi-Fi HTTP communication
-- ESP-based motor control with L298N driver
+- ESP based motor control with L298N driver

-The robot follows a person automatically and stops to scan/display QR-coded items when presented to the camera.
+The robot follows a person automatically and stops to scan/display QR coded items when presented to the camera.

 ---